-As of Friday, June 26, all people in Washington State are required to wear a face covering when in any indoor or outdoor public area.
-No business may operate, allow a customer to enter a business, or conduct in-person business with a customer in any public setting unless the customer is wearing a face covering (as required, and with the exceptions outlined, in Order of the Secretary of Health 20-03.)
-This can be a cloth face mask, several layers of fabric tied behind the head, a bandana, or a scarf.
-It needs to cover your mouth and nose.
-A face covering is not needed when you are outside walking, exercising, or otherwise outdoors as long as you are able to stay 6 feet away from other people who do not live with you.
+As of September 24, 2021, all people in Washington State are required to wear a face covering that covers their nose and mouth when in any indoor public space (as required, and with the exceptions outlined, in the amended Order of the Secretary of Health 20-03.6).
+This requirement applies to everyone, regardless of vaccine status.
+Facial coverings can be a cloth face mask, several layers of fabric tied behind the head, a bandana, or a scarf.

 Children under 2 years of age should not wear a face covering.
 People who are unable to wear a face covering because of medical conditions are not required to wear a face covering.
 You can take off your mask to eat, drink, or communicate with someone who is deaf or hard of hearing.
 We hope people will wear a face covering to protect the health of their friends and loved ones.

-- Washington State Department of Health Cloth Face Coverings
+- Washington State Department of Health Face Coverings and Masks

 - Guidance on Cloth Face Coverings from the Washington State Department of Health

 - Cloth Face Coverings: The Do’s and Don’ts of Wearing Them –